 Oxford Big Read is a competition organised by Oxford University Press to get secondary students excited about reading and writing in English.

-Entries are judged anonymously by a panel of teachers and the Big Read team at Oxford University Press.
-The results are announced in January with winners and runners up awarded prizes.
+Entries are judged anonymously by a panel of teachers and Oxford University Press staff.
+The results are announced in January with winners and runners-up awarded prizes.

 Who can enter

 The competition is open to secondary students in Japan.
 There are two age groups - one for Junior High School, and another for High School.